 An exception to the conflict of interest provision may be granted should it be determined that FloridaCommerce has adequately and publicly addressed all of the concerns generated by the potential conflict of interest and that an exception would serve to further the purposes of Title I of the Housing and Community Development Act of 1974 and the effective and efficient administration of the program.
 No party will take an action that will trigger a conflict of interest until a request for an exception has been granted.

-Anti-Fraudand Compliance Policies

-FloridaCommerceFloridaCommerceFloridaCommerceThe Office of the Inspector General’s Act of 1978 requires policies to prevent waste, fraud, and abuse.
-DEO has established procedures for verifying the accuracy of information provided by applicants, vendors, and subrecipients.
-The Rebuild Florida HRRP will investigate all allegations regarding eligibility and the disbursement of funds or any other allegations of fraud or noncompliance.
+Anti-Fraud, Waste, and Abuse

+Rebuild Florida constituents, employees and contractors may report suspected fraud, waste, or abuse by contacting Constituent Management Services staff, submitting information via the Report Fraud, Waste or Abuse online form (http://floridajobs.org/rebuildflorida/report; (all contact information fields are optional to allow for anonymity) or by sending an e-mail to cdbg-dr_antifraudwasteabuse@Commerce.fl.gov.

-All suspected cases of fraud will be taken seriously, and complaints will be reported to DEO’s Office of the Inspector General at OIG@deo.myflorida.com.
-If DEO determines that it is appropriate, it will coordinate its investigation with agencies such as the Florida Office of the Inspector General, the Florida Office of the Attorney General, or the Florida Department of Business and Professional Regulation.
+All suspected cases of fraud will be taken seriously, and complaints will be reported to OLTR’s Compliance and Reporting Manager and FloridaCommerce’s Office of the Inspector General at OIG@Commerce.fl.gov .
+If FloridaCommerce’s OIG determines that it is appropriate, it will coordinate its investigation with agencies such as the Florida Office of the Inspector General, the Florida Office of the Attorney General, or the Florida Department of Business and Professional Regulation.

-Complaints regarding fraud, waste, or abuse of government funds will be forwarded to the United States Department of Housing and Urban Development (HUD), Office of Inspector General (OIG) Fraud Hotline (phone: 1–800–347–3735 or email: hotline@hudoig.gov).
+All substantiated cases of fraud, waste, or abuse of government funds will be forwarded to the United States Department of Housing and Urban Development (HUD), Office of Inspector General (OIG) Fraud Hotline (phone: 1-800-347-3735 or email: hotline@hudoig.gov) and FloridaCommerce’s HUD Community Planning and Development (CPD) Representative.
+OLTR must provide a timely response within 15 working days of the receipt of a complaint, as stated in 84 FR 169.

+Office of Long-Term Resiliency’s comprehensive Anti-Fraud Waste and Abuse Policy can be found here.

 Files, Records, and Reports

 In accordance with 24 CFR 570.490, FloridaCommerce is required to maintain all program and project-related documentation such as financial records, supporting documentation, and statistical records.
-Records must be retained for a period of not less than five (5) years after the physical year of the grant closeout or three (3) years after grant close-out with HUD, whichever is longer.
+Records must be retained for a period of not less than five (5) years after the grant closeout or three (3) years after grant close-out with HUD, whichever is longer.

 At a minimum, the following types of records are required to be established for each subrecipient: